-Disturbing the even reflective surfaces with minute surface fractures or indentations, which scatter the reflected light slightly, produces the Diffused Reflective Finishes.
+Diffused Reflective Finishes are produced when disturbing the even reflective surfaces with minute surface fractures or indentations, which scatters the reflected light slightly.
 Because these finishes are typically applied over the Reflective Finishes, they possess a brightness, an almost glowing behavior when in strong light.

-The Low Reflective Finishes possess a dull reflection.
-Light is effectively scattered by the rough surface. and these surfaces appear flat in most light.
+Low Reflective Finishes possess a dull reflection.
+Light is effectively scattered by the rough surface and these surfaces appear flat in most light.